nickgaya/autohalt/README.md

 * **Facebook**: Clicks the "Cancel" button on the "Up Next" prompt at the end of a video.

+* **Hulu**: Turns the "Autoplay" switch to off in the video player settings.
+  The user can manually re-enable autoplay by clicking the switch again.

 * **Twitch**: When viewing VODs, prevents the next video from autoplaying by clicking the "More Suggestions" button.